-A Contech StormFilter (Stormfilter 1) is proposed to be located within the private driveway and is intended to treat PGHS from the private driveway and driveways on Lots 1-2.
+A Contech StormFilter (Stormfilter 1) is proposed to be located within the access tract onsite and is intended to treat PGHS from the tract and driveways on Lots 1-4 and 12-14.
 The StormFilter will be sized based on the total area tributary to it and includes NPGHS (roof and lawn).
 The StormFilter using ZPG Media has GULD approval from DOE for basic treatment.
 Per the approval, the water quality flow rate is the peak 15-minute flow rate as calculated using the latest version of the Western Washington Hydrology Model (WWMH) or other Ecology-approved continuous runoff model.
-The water quality flow rate is 0.1426 cfs.
+The water quality flow rate is 0.1206 cfs.
 The StormFilter size and configuration will be assessed at final engineering.
 See below for tributary areas and WWHM flows.